-Who would have imagined that our lives and politics would be ruled by virtual ‘likes’?
+Whoever would have imagined that one day our lives and politics would be ruled by virtual ‘likes’?

-Inspired by the Situationist, Tere Chad develops a body of artworks, exhibitions and critical writing where she explores the theme of how touch screen technology disconnects us from reality, empowering the society of the spectacle.
-She invites us to reflect on how we can find balance among both reconnecting with the haptic (tactile) and incorporating new technologies.
+Inspired by the Situationists, Tere Chad has developed a body of artworks, exhibitions and critical writing, where she explores the theme of how touch screen technology disconnects us from reality, empowering a ‘society of the spectacle’.
+She invites us to reflect on how we can strike a balance between reconnecting with the haptic (tactile) world and incorporating new technologies.